New Study Claims That the 'Black Death' Was Spread By Humans, Not Rats - Slashdot

 The US mil also changed its supply of who made its plague inoculation over the decades but that is another story.

-I've seen similar claims (Score:2)
+I've seen similar claims (Score:3)

 Some time ago (a decade?)
 I saw a TV documentary calling into question whether the Black Death was caused by the Y. pestis bacterium.